Thomas' Birthday Adventures Presents

 Trailhead

-~7.6 miles out and back · ~889 ft elevation gain · sustained but very doable with a full pack
+Where we camp is about 3.5 miles up, then we come back down 3.6 miles the next day · ~2,611 ft elevation gain · sustained climbing but very doable with a full pack and a chill pace

 We are not racing.
 We are experiencing.
-Plenty of stops for views, snacks, and general awe.
+Plenty of stops for waterfalls, snacks, and general awe.

 Early June Conditions